Health & Childcare Study Programme

 - Level 3 in Health & Social Care - Maidstone

-- Dip Care L2 - Medway
+- Level 2 in Care - Medway

 Prepare for an incredibly rewarding career in health, social or childcare – providing care services to the very young and the elderly.

 Find out the difference between a Health & Childcare course and a study programme here.

 Our study programmes, which are hosted at both Maidstone and Medway campuses, will equip you with everything you need to start an incredibly rewarding career in health and childcare.
 We have strong links with a range of care establishments, giving you great work experience opportunities that will enhance your personal and professional development.

 Study for a level 1 to 3 qualification.
 These provide hands-on experience as well as theory.
 They could take you to work or, with the right level 3 qualification, you could go on to university.

 You will develop the skills, knowledge and experience required to work within the health & social care or childcare sectors.
 Depending on the level and type of course you undertake, you may complete a range of units including: diet and heath, anatomy, physiology, equality, diversity and rights, supporting and protecting adults, keeping children safe and children’s education.
 Level 1to 3 qualifications will fuel you with the experience and theory that could take you to immediate work or even university.
 You could also go onto an HND or degree in Health & Social Care at the College.